LG looking to shut down phone business instead of selling it, report says

 Read more: Top foldable phones for 2021: Motorola Razr 2020, Galaxy Flip, Galaxy Fold 2 and more

-LG in February then denied reports it was canning its new rollable phone, the LG Rollable, but DongA reported Sunday that LG has cancelled its plan to launch the rollable phones in the first half of 2021.
+LG in February denied reports it was canning its new rollable phone, the LG Rollable, but DongA reported Sunday that LG has canceled its plan to launch rollable phones in the first half of 2021.
 The hugely competitive global smartphone business is being led by Samsung, Xiaomi, Apple, Oppo and Huawei, with multiple foldable phones on the market and Apple reportedly working on one.

+LG is "exploring a variety of options in light of the headwinds facing our mobile business," Michelle Leff Mermelstein, LG's head of US Public Relations, said in an emailed statement.